-We work together with passion, kindness and positivity in service of our students and in alignment with our values:
+We work together with passion, kindness, and positivity in service of our students and in alignment with our values:

-Children come first.
+We put children first.
 We put our children’s needs before our own.
 The well-being and achievement of our children and families is our highest priority, and all our decisions are based on what’s best for them.

 We are positive!
 We energize each other with positive talk, attitudes, and actions.
 We don’t engage in negativity, complaining, arrogance, divisiveness, or gossip.
-There is no “them”, only “us”.
+There is no “them,” only “us”.

 We hold ourselves accountable for results.
 We take ownership of our work and assume personal accountability for student achievement.
-We do not believe in blame or excuses— as individuals and as a team—just results and hard work.
+We do not believe in blame or excuses—as individuals and as a team—just results and hard work.

 We are passionate and driven to attain excellence.
 We are not satisfied with incremental gains.
 We work for social justice with seriousness and a sense of urgency.
 We are resilient even in times of stress because our work is a sacred calling.

-Team before individual.
+We work as a team.
 We approach our work with humility rather than seeking the limelight.
 We treat one another with kindness and put the interests of the group above those of the individual.